Cuba: Culture, History and Politics

 This three-credit study abroad course is offered during Summer Session.
 The in-country trip is preceded by mandatory pre-trip classroom sessions and orientation meetings, all on the campus of Dominican University.
 In Cuba, we will be based in Havana, the capital of Cuba, with excursions to the countryside.

 - Fulfills the multi-cultural requirement for Dominican students.

 - Fulfills requirements for the political science, sociology, and study of women and gender majors.

 - Currently enrolled students may not opt for the satisfactory/unsatisfactory option for this course.

 - The course will be based in Havana, the capital city of the country.
 Course participants will attend morning lectures given by FLACSO at the University of Havana and then participate in site visits in the afternoon.
 Themes will include: economics, democracy, social development, health, gender, Afro-Cuban religious expression, agriculture, and Cuban-US relations.

 - Havana highlights: On site lectures led by national experts: Havana Vieja, Castillo de los Tres Reyes Magos del Morro, National Museum of Art, Hemingway’s Cuban home Finca Vigía,

-- Currently enrolled Dominican students: TBA (to include housing, group excursions, most meals, in-country transportation and international airfare).
-Tuition for six credits is included.
+- Dominican students, faculty, staff and alumni: $4300 (includes housing, group excursions, all meals, in-country transportation and international airfare).
+Tuition for three credits is included.